thermalGrace/sensors_to_HA/data_handler/README.md

 2. Incoming payloads go through `mqtt_service.on_message`, which:
    - Updates shared state in `state.py`.
    - Derives comfort metrics via `thermal_comfort_model.compute_comfort` when environment data is present.
+3. In parallel, `weather_service` polls Buienradar every 7 minutes for the configured address and stores a compact weather snapshot in shared state.
 3. The Streamlit loop reads snapshots from `state.py` and:
    - Shows them on the **Live Metrics** page (`pages/live_metrics.py`).
-   - Appends new snapshots to `live_metrics.csv` for persistence.
+   - Appends new snapshots (including weather) to `live_metrics.csv` for persistence.
 4. The **LLM Assistant** page (`pages/llm_assistant.py`) pulls the latest CSV row plus the most recent user context from `user_feedback_app/responses.csv`, builds a prompt with `llm_utils.build_prompt_from_csv`, and sends it via `llm_utils.call_github_llm`.
 5. The standalone survey (`user_feedback_app/app.py`) provides the occupant context the comfort model and LLM rely on.
 6. Optional: `mqtt_monitor.py` can be run separately to tail MQTT messages for debugging.